-Surveys always seem like appealing for making money and Big Buck Surveys really does take advantage of that fact.
+Surveys always seem appealing for making money and Big Buck Surveys really does take advantage of that fact.
 After all, surveys seem like a relatively effortless way of making some extra money on the side.

 Ads, Ads and More Ads

 Like many similar sites, Big Bucks really pushes for you to sign up to other ‘opportunities’, before you even get the chance to do anything to earn money.
-In fact, if you aren’t careful during the sign up process you will end up giving your details to a large amount of other sites and ‘offers’.
+In fact, if you aren’t careful during the sign up process you will end up giving your details to a large number of other sites and ‘offers’.